Bethe-Peierls Approximation for Linear Monodisperse Polymers Re-examined: Bethe-Peierls approximation

-where the first sum is over configurations permitted by the linear chain topology, the second sum is over configurations on the surface sites, the factor $\eta ^{x-1}$ takes into account the interactions among the segments of the chain inside the aggregate, and ${\sum}^{j}\theta=\theta_{1}+..+\theta_{j-1}+\theta_{j+1}+\theta_{x}$.
-In order to calculate (\ref{GPF_to_calc}), we propose a recursive method analogous to the Bethe lattice technique \cite{Ryu-Gujrati1997}.
-Accordingly, the aggregate composed of a site and its $z$ neighboring sites corresponds to the center of the Bethe lattice, an infinite Cayley tree, which is a connected dendritic structure with constant coordination, $z$, and no loops.
-As before, the configurations with the central site being unoccupied are included in the GPF by the term $c(1+\lambda \xi )^{z}$, where $\xi$ represents the effective field for the case when no bond is present inside the aggregate.
-For the case when the central site is occupied by an end-point or by a middle group, we define $\chi _{k}$ to account for correlations induced by the chain connectivity; where $k$ is the number of bonds in the chain piece extending beyond the surface site of the aggregate.
+In order to calculate (\ref{GPF_to_calc}), we propose a recursive method analogous to the Cayley tree technique \cite{Ryu-Gujrati1997}.
+Accordingly, the aggregate composed of a site and its $z$ neighboring sites corresponds to the center of the Cayley tree.
+As before, the configurations with the central site being unoccupied are included in GPF by the term $c(1+\lambda \xi )^{z}$, where $\xi$ represents the effective field for the case when no bond is present inside the aggregate.
+For the case when the central site is occupied by an end-point or by a middle group, we define $\chi _{k}$ to account for correlations induced on the aggregate due connectivity of the chain; where $k$ is the number of bonds in the chain piece extending beyond the surface site of the aggregate.
 The GPF can be formulated as follows:

 where the factor $z$ in the second term is the number of orientations for the bond extending from the end-point occupying the internal site of the aggregate; in the third term, the factor